Francisco Mejía Player Props: Rays vs. Nationals

-After going 1-for-4 with an RBI in his last game, Francisco Mejia and the Tampa Bay Rays face the Washington Nationals (who will hand the ball to Trevor Williams) at 7:05 PM ET on Monday.
+Francisco Mejia -- 0-for-3 with an RBI in his most recent game -- will be in action for the Tampa Bay Rays versus the Washington Nationals, with Chad Kuhl on the mound, on April 4 at 7:05 PM ET.

-In his last game, he went 1-for-4 with an RBI against the Tigers.
+In his previous game he had a hitless showing (0-for-3 with an RBI) against the Nationals.

 Francisco Mejía Game Info & Props vs. the Nationals